-When it comes to receiving binge-eating disorder treatment in Los Angeles, individuals can participate in inpatient treatment or outpatient treatment, depending on their needs.
+When it comes to receiving binge eating disorder treatment, individuals can participate in inpatient treatment or outpatient treatment, depending on their needs.
 Breathe offers a multitude of treatment options for those who have severe binge-eating disorders so that they can fully recover away from the pressures of everyday life.
 Others find it effective to go the outpatient route, where they see a therapist and work through the issues tied to their binge-eating disorder.
-Regardless of the setting, there are some common forms of therapy that are proven effective in treating binge-eating disorder.
+Regardless of the setting, there are some common forms of therapy that are proven effective in treating binge eating disorder.

 Cognitive behavioral therapy (CBT)

-Issues commonly discussed amongst those with binge-eating disorder are interpersonal problems.
+Issues commonly discussed amongst those with binge eating disorder are interpersonal problems.
 It is often a conflict with spouses, parents, and friends that set off the desire to binge eat, which is why interpersonal psychotherapy is critical.
-This form of therapy offered at our binge-eating disorder treatment in Los Angeles helps individuals learn how to improve their interpersonal skills so that conflict is not common and when it does occur, they know how to handle it appropriately.
+This form of therapy offered at our binge-eating disorder treatment helps individuals learn how to improve their interpersonal skills so that conflict is not common and when it does occur, they know how to handle it appropriately.

 Dialectical behavior therapy (DBT)

 Dialectical behavior therapy was originally developed to treat symptoms of borderline personality disorder, however, has been used as one of the most regarded forms of therapy for several different conditions, including binge-eating disorder.
-When an individual is participating in binge-eating disorder treatment in Los Angeles, he or she can learn emotional regulation, mindfulness, interpersonal effectiveness, and distress tolerance skills that help them prevent future episodes of binge-eating.
+When an individual is participating in binge-eating disorder treatment, he or she can learn emotional regulation, mindfulness, interpersonal effectiveness, and distress tolerance skills that help them prevent future episodes of binge eating.

-In addition to therapy, those with binge-eating disorder might also be prescribed medications that can help minimize their symptoms.
-Currently, Vyvanse is the most common medication used in binge-eating disorder treatment in Los Angeles.
+In addition to therapy, those with binge eating disorder might also be prescribed medications that can help minimize their symptoms.
+Currently, Vyvanse is the most common medication used in binge-eating disorder treatment.
 This medication is typically used to treat attention-deficit/hyperactivity disorder (ADHD), however, has proven to help those with this type of eating disorder.
-Other medications that are commonly used in binge-eating disorder treatment in Los Angeles include topiramate and antidepressants, both of which have shown to help control symptoms.
+Other medications that are commonly used in binge eating disorder treatment include topiramate and antidepressants, both of which have shown to help control BED symptoms.

-Get Help Today at Our Los Angeles Binge-Eating Disorder Treatment Program
+Get Help Today at Our Binge-Eating Disorder Treatment Program

 If you think that you might have binge-eating disorder, the best thing you can do is reach out for help.